manuliege/trakt_nzbdrone/README.md

 You stop the script at any time the usual way.

 If you get an error about the db, please update your DLL sqlite in your python installation.
+You also have to install "ConfigObj" (via pip).